trustpilot/ilenia/README.md

 ## Found a problem ?

-Please open an issue or submit a PR, we will be more than happy to help
+Please open an issue or submit a PR, we will be more than happy to help.

 ## How to install ?